Capstone-AutoML/AutoML_Capstone/README.md

 conda activate human_review_env
 ```

 > **Note**: Both environments may be needed depending on your workflow.
-The human review interface runs independently from the main pipeline.
+The human review is integrated in the main pipeline.

 **3. GPU Support (Optional):**